 Introduction to Orienteering

-(This page provides a general description of the Greater Phoenix Orienteering Club's introduction to orienteering taught in a classroom setting.
+(This page provides a general description of the Greater Phoenix Orienteering Club's introduction to orienteering taught in a classroom setting or at an area park.
 The information here is general and may or may not apply to any specific event.
 Please see the individual event webpage for details of your specific event.)

 |WHERE||See the main event page for directions to the event site.|

 |SIGN UP||We strongly suggest that you pre-register so we know how many copies of the training materials we need to print.
 See the main event page for any special instructions.|

 |COST||Free!
 We're offering the short classroom training free of charge.|